tbensky/npct/README.md

 # Technical notes

-* The ESP32 in full BLE mode seems to draw 112 mA.
+* The ESP32 in full BLE mode seems to draw 112mA.
 I measured it using this rockin' USB cable I cut into and modified so current can be routed into a meter.
 With a 5000mA battery, the ESP32 should run for 44 hours (a couple of days) on a single charge.

 <p align="center"><img src=https://github.com/tbensky/npct/blob/master/pics/current.jpg></p>